kampus-merdeka-standardization/boilerplate-java/simple-spring-client/README.md

 ## Overview

-This repository provides a comprehensive set of code examples to make simple client requests from spring application to RESTful, GraphQL dan gRPC Server.
+This repository provides a comprehensive set of code examples to make simple client requests from spring application to RESTful, GraphQL and gRPC Server.

 ## Getting Started